sparksp/bandarlog.co.uk/content/_index.md

 [resources.params]
   anchor = "bottom"
 +++
-The 1st Bandar-log are the small mascots of organisations, often small and cuddly creatures, coveted by young people and their leaders.
+1st Bandar-log are the small mascots of organisations, often small and cuddly creatures, coveted by young people and their leaders.
+[Read more](/about/)